sagemath/sage/src/doc/en/developer/coding_in_cython.rst

 to get started immediately.

-Writing cython code in Sage
+Writing Cython code in Sage
 ===========================

 There are several ways to create and build Cython code in Sage.

 #.
-In the Sage Notebook, begin any cell with ``%cython``.
-When you
+In the Sage Notebook or the command-line, begin any cell with
-   evaluate that cell,
+   a line containing ``%%cython``.
+When you evaluate that cell,

    #.
 It is saved to a file.